csci265-team/HiddenFrame/documentation/user-acceptance-testing.md

 | Keys011 | [7.1](../documentation/requirements.md#71-primary-features) | Generating a key for an image that is of the maximum pixel size ($2^{31}$) for any valid character length.
 Should generate a valid key.                                                                                                                                                                                           |

 ---
+### 2.8 API Testing
+**Steps to run the following API tests:**
+1. Run the backend and frontend.
+2. Install and open Postman application.
+3. Paste http://localhost:5173 in the URL box.
+4. Select the method and extend the URL with the "Request" of test.
+5. Enter the Keys and Values in the "Params" tab from the test.
+6. To upload any file.
+Go to the "Body" tab, select the the "form-data" check box, select the file option from the drop down list beside the Key and select the file as the Value
+7. Copy paste the test code in the "Tests" tab.
+8. To run the test click the "Send" button.
+- Uploading an image

+    Objective: Verify that the API can upload an image successfully.

+    Request:

+         POST /image/upload
+    Test code:
+    ```
+    pm.test("Status code check", function () {
+        pm.response.to.have.status(200);
+        if (pm.response.code === 200) {
+        console.log("Status code: ${pm.response.code}\n Message: Image uploaded successfully");
+    } else {
+        console.log("Status code: ${pm.response.code}\n Message: Failed to upload image");
+    }
+    });
+    ```

+    Key: Value

+        file: test_image_1.jpg
+    Result:

+        Status code: 200
+        Message: Image uploaded successfully
+- Uploading an image with a secret message

+    Objective: Verify that the API can upload an image and embed a secret message successfully.

+    Request:

+         POST /image/upload
+    Test code:
+    ```
+    pm.test("Status code check", function () {
+        pm.response.to.have.status(200);
+        if (pm.response.code === 200) {
+        console.log("Status code: ${pm.response.code}\n Message: Image uploaded successfully");
+    } else {
+        console.log("Status code: ${pm.response.code}\n Message: Failed to upload image");
+    }
+    });
+    ```

+    Key: Value

+        file: test_image_2.png
+        message: "This is a secret"
+    Result:

+        Status code: 200
+        Message: Image uploaded successfully
+- Displaying the images on the image wall

+    Objective: Verify that the API can load all the images from the database successfully.

+    Request:

+         GET /images
+    Test code:
+    ```
+    pm.test("Status code check", function () {
+        pm.response.to.have.status(200);
+        if (pm.response.code === 200) {
+        console.log("Status code: ${pm.response.code}\n Message: Images loaded successfully");
+    } else {
+        console.log("Status code: ${pm.response.code}\n Message: Failed to load images");
+    }
+    });
+    ```

+    Result:

+        Status code: 200
+        Message: Images loaded successfully
+- Logging in to the private section with the correct password

+    Objective: Verifing that the login function correctly processes valid credentials.

+    Request:

+         POST /login
+    Test code:
+    ```
+    pm.test("Status code check", function () {
+        pm.response.to.have.status(200);
+        if (pm.response.code === 200) {
+        console.log("Status code: ${pm.response.code}\n Message: Successfully loged in");
+    } else {
+        console.log("Status code: ${pm.response.code}\n Message: Invalid password and username");
+    }
+    });
+    ```

+    Key: Value

+        username: "acb"
+        password: "correctpassword"
+    Result:

+        Status code: 200
+        Message: Successfully loged in
+- Logging in to the private section with incorrect password

+    Objective: Verifing that the login function rejects invalid credentials.

+    Request:

+         POST /login
+    Test code:
+    ```
+    pm.test("Status code check", function () {
+        pm.response.to.have.status(200);
+        if (pm.response.code === 200) {
+        console.log("Status code: ${pm.response.code}\n Message: Successfully loged in");
+    } else {
+        console.log("Status code: ${pm.response.code}\n Message: Invalid password and username");
+    }
+    });
+    ```

+    Key: Value

+        username: "acb"
+        password: "wrongpassword"
+    Result:

+        Status code: 400
+        Message: Invalid password and username
+- Registering a user with valid invite

+    Objective: Verifing that the register function creates a new account for a user with a valid invite

+    Request:

+         POST /register
+    Test code:
+    ```
+    pm.test("Status code check", function () {
+        pm.response.to.have.status(200);
+        if (pm.response.code === 200) {
+        console.log("Status code: ${pm.response.code}\n Message: New user registered");
+    } else {
+        console.log("Status code: ${pm.response.code}\n Message: The invite is invalid");
+    }
+    });
+    ```

+    Key: Value

+        username: "acb"
+        password: "correctpassword"
+        inviteID: 12345
+    Result:

+        Status code: 200
+        Message: New user registered
+- Registering a user with invalid invite

+    Objective: Verifing that the register function rejects the request to create a new account for a user with invalid invite

+    Request:

+         POST /register
+    Test code:
+    ```
+    pm.test("Status code check", function () {
+        pm.response.to.have.status(200);
+        if (pm.response.code === 200) {
+        console.log("Status code: ${pm.response.code}\n Message: New user registered");
+    } else {
+        console.log("Status code: ${pm.response.code}\n Message: The invite is invalid");
+    }
+    });
+    ```

+    Key: Value

+        username: "acb"
+        password: "correctpassword"
+        inviteID: 2468
+    Result:

+        Status code: 401
+        Message: The invite is invalid
+- Uploading an image with a secret message bigger than the image

+    Objective: Verify that the API can handle validation tests like this.

+    Request:

+         POST /image/upload
+    Test code:
+    ```
+    pm.test("Status code check", function () {
+        pm.response.to.have.status(200);
+        if (pm.response.code === 200) {
+        console.log("Status code: ${pm.response.code}\n Message: Image uploaded successfully");
+    } else {
+        console.log("Status code: ${pm.response.code}\n Message: Failed to upload image");
+    }
+    });
+    ```

+    Key: Value

+        file: a_small_image.png
+        message: "She was in a hurry.
+Not the standard hurry when you're in a rush to get someplace, but a frantic hurry.
+The type of hurry where a few seconds could mean life or death.
+She raced down the road ignoring speed limits and weaving between cars.
+She was only a few minutes away when traffic came to a dead standstill on the road ahead.
+I recently discovered I could make fudge with just chocolate chips, sweetened condensed milk, vanilla extract, and a thick pot on slow heat.
+I tried it with dark chocolate chunks and I tried it with semi-sweet chocolate chips.
+It's better with both kinds.
+It comes out pretty bad with just the dark chocolate.
+The best add-ins are crushed almonds and marshmallows -- what you get from that is Rocky Road.
+It takes about twenty minutes from start to fridge, and then it takes about six months to work off the twenty pounds you gain from eating it.
+All things in moderation, friends.
+All things in moderation.
+Samantha wanted to be famous.
+The problem was that she had never considered all the downsides to actually being famous.
+Had she taken the time to objectively consider these downsides, she would have never agreed to publically sing that first song."
+    Result:

+        Status code: 500
+        Message: Failed to upload image

 ## 3.0 User Action Scripts

 ### 3.1 User009: Successful Registration